interseroh/demo-gwt-springboot/README.md

 - JBoss Errai Framework
 - Sencha GXT

-The development is based on Maven so this project can be used by Eclipse, IntelliJ or NetBeans.
+The development is based on Maven so this project can be used with Eclipse, IntelliJ or NetBeans.

 ## Architecture